Sasa Dango: Niigata’s Specialty Rice Dumpling

 The prefecture where I live, Niigata is very famous as a production area of rice in Japan.
-The rice tastes very good, so there are several popular specialties made from it in Niigata, which include Sake rice wine and Senbei rice crackers.
+The rice tastes very good, so there are a number of popular specialties made from it in Niigata, which include Sake rice wine and Senbei rice crackers.

-Especially, the Sake and the Senbei produced in Niigata are not only famous in Japan, but they are also enjoyed in countries other than Japan.
-For example, the Japanese rice cracker fairly well-recognized in some countries, Kaki no Tane originated in Niigata.
+Especially, the Sake and Senbei produced in Niigata are not only highly regarded in Japan, but they are also widely recognized in countries other than Japan.
+For example, the Japanese rice cracker fairly well-known to overseas people, Kaki no Tane originated in Niigata.

-In addition to these, actually there is one more specialty food in Niigata that shouldn’t be forgotten, which is a traditional confection familiar to the people born and raised in the prefecture.
+In addition to these, actually, Niigata has one more specialty food that shouldn’t be forgotten, which is a traditional confection very familiar to those who were born and raised in the prefecture.

 Sasa Dango (笹団子)

-The traditional sweet my birthplace Niigata boasts is called “Sasa Dango (笹団子)”.
-As you may know, “Dango (団子)” are traditional Japanese rice dumplings, while “Sasa (笹)” refers to bamboo leaves.
-Therefore, Sasa Dango are rice dumplings wrapped in bamboo leaves.
+The traditional sweet my birthplace Niigata boasts of is called “Sasa Dango (笹団子)”.
+As you may know, “Dango (団子)” are traditional Japanese rice dumplings, while “Sasa (笹)” refers to bamboo leaf, so Sasa Dango are rice dumplings wrapped in bamboo leaves.

-Specifically, the rice dumpling wrapped in the bamboo leaf is a type of Mochi confection “Yomogi Mochi (よもぎ餅)”, which consists of a mugwort-flavored rice dumpling filled with sweet Azuki red bean paste “Anko (餡子)“.
-Actually, “Yomogi (よもぎ)” means mugwort in Japanese.
+Specifically, the rice dumpling wrapped in the bamboo leaf is a type of Mochi confection called “Yomogi Mochi (よもぎ餅: literally Mugwort Rice Cake)”, which consists of a mugwort-flavored rice dumpling filled with sweet Azuki red bean paste “Anko (餡子)“.

-The rice dumpling in which mugwort is kneaded features a distinctive pleasant fragrance in addition to having a deep green color.
+The rice dumpling in which the mugwort Yomogi has been kneaded features its deep green color and has a distinctive fragrance from the leaf Yomogi.
 In texture, it is somewhat hard and quite chewy compared to other Dango dumplings.

-It is said that Sasa Dango has more than 400 years of history.
-As you can imagine from the appearance, the rice dumpling wrapped in the bamboo leaf was a portable preserved food in the old days.
-In fact, bamboo leaf is known for having a bactericidal effect.
+As for history, it is said that Sasa Dango has more than 400 years of history, and in the old days, the Yomogi Mochi wrapped in the bamboo leaf was a portable food that kept long.
+In fact, the bamboo leaf is known for having a bactericidal effect.

 Where to Buy Sasa Dango

-The confection, Sasa Dango can be found at souvenir shops in train stations in Niigata.
-If you have a plan to come to my prefecture, why not give it a try?
-Just with one bite, you will be impressed by the distinctive delicious taste and pleasant fragrance of Sasa Dango.
+The Wagashi confection Sasa Dango can be found at souvenir shops in train stations in Niigata.
+If you have a plan to visit my prefecture, why not give it a try?
+Remove the leaves and just with one bite, and you will be impressed by the distinctive deliciousness and herby fragrance.